How to Winterize Your Car

 - Get a tune-up.
 Have your mechanic check your hoses, belts, and anti-freeze.
 A weakened hose or belt can break and leave you stranded, or a weak solution of anti-freeze can ice up and damage your cooling system.

-- Check Your Battery.
+- Check your battery.
 Make sure your car's battery connection is clean, tight and corrosion-free.
 The battery should be securely mounted.
-If the battery is three years old or more, have it tested and replace it if necessary.
+If the battery is 3 years old or more, have it tested and replace it if needed.

-- Give Yourself a Brake.
-If you have the slightest concern that something's amiss with your brakes, get them inspected immediately.
+- Give yourself a brake.
+If you have the slightest concern that something's wrong with your brakes, get them inspected immediately.
 If you have anti-lock brakes, you should avoid pumping the brakes if you begin to slide.

-- Fill up with Washer Fluid.
-Slush and mud splashed on a windshield can spell danger for a winter driver.
-Make sure your washer fluid reservoir is sufficiently full, and keep a spare jug in the trunk.
+- Fill up with washer fluid.
+Slush and mud splashed on a windshield can be dangerous.
+Make sure your washer fluid is full and keep a spare jug in the trunk.

-- Consider New Wiper Blades.
+- Consider new wiper blades.
 Even if your windshield wiper blades are in good condition, you might want to upgrade to a rubber coated snow blade that can handle the extra weight of wet snow.
-They're not expensive, and could make your winter driving a lot safer in the long run.
+They're not expensive, and could make your winter driving a lot safer.

-- Fill Her Up!
+- Fill up.
 One of the best driving tips for winter is to keep your tank more than half full at all times.
-It will help you avoid freezing in your fuel lines, and will keep you safer in winter weather situations.
+It will help you avoid freezing in your fuel lines and will keep you safer in winter weather situations.

 As always, make sure you have the right car insurance coverage.
 Get your fast and free car insurance quote today!